Servo motors are one of the most

 separate 6v power supply.
 This is connected directly to the servo (as

 shown above) with the ground being common to the MotorBee.

 A standard USB lead is used to connect the MotorBee to a free USB port on

 the PC.
 MotorBee does not require any special drivers for windows.
 These

-drivers are already part of Windows (Win2k and XP) and when connected for
+drivers are already part of Windows (WinXP or later) and when connected for

 the first time Windows will automatically configure it for use.

 The servo is now ready for PC control.